typpo/quickchart-docs/documentation/using-the-api/post-endpoint.md

 ```

 <Admonition type="tip">
-If you want to include Javascript code in `chart` (e.g. to format labels), you must send `chart` as a string, not as a JSON object.
+To include Javascript code in `chart` (e.g. to format labels), you must send `chart` as a string, not as a JSON object.

 For examples of this, see documentation on using [JS Functions](/documentation/using-javascript-functions/).
 </Admonition>